Bwvolleyball/recipe-organizr/docs/SERVER_INSTALL.md

 # Server Installation

 As part of this course's requirements, we had to prepare a web server installation.
 Various parts of my application will be deployed to different types of web servers.
-The 3 types of web servers I will need are Netty, Tomcat, and Express.
-Since the bulk of the applications will be running on Tomcat, since there will assumedly be multiple microservices, I chose to focus on the tomcat installation.
+The 3 types of web servers I will need are Apache, Tomcat, and Express.
+The bulk of the applications will be running on Tomcat, since there will assumedly be multiple microservices, I chose to focus on the tomcat installation.

 Here is the screenshot of the installed and running Tomcat server:
 ![Tomcat Server Installation Screenshot](./images/tomcat_server_install.png)